moroquin/Apuntes-Sistemas/Programacion/JS/React/react instalacion paso a paso.md

 ## Bundle the app

 Now we have to think about to bundle all the future application.
 To achieve that we are goint to use webpack.
+First we need to install

 ```bash
 npm install webpack webpack-cli --save-dev
 ```

-Crear el archivo *webpack.config.js*
+Now we have to configure webpack.
+This tool use a configuration file, it should be in the root directory, and we have to name it "webpack.config.js".
+Inside of the file we have to write the first configuration.

 ```javascript
 	module.exports ={